Hal9000/regexador/README.md

 In your Ruby code, you can create a Regexador "script" or "program" (probably by means of a here-document) that you can then pass into the Regexador class.
-At minimum, we should be able to convert this into a "real" Ruby regular expression; we might add other functions as well.
+At minimum, you can convert this into a "real" Ruby regular expression; there are a few other features and functions, and more may be added.

 For an analogy, think of how we sometimes manipulate databases by constructing SQL queries and passing them into the appropriate